 Electrical Checklist for Safe Halloween Decorations

 Lighting and electricity are a big part of Halloween decorations.
 But with electricity, it pays to be safe.
-Here’s a checklist to make sure your Halloween decorations are safe.

-- Avoid a Trip Hazard.
+- Avoid a trip hazard.
 Tape down or clearly mark where electrical cords are to avoid trip hazards.

 - Use zip ties.
 Use zip ties for attaching light strings to your patio or porch railing.
 If you are using a staple gun, be sure to use U-shaped staples, specially created to avoid puncturing the electrical line.